dgraph-io/dgraph-docs/content/graphql/federation/index.md

 When adding an object of type `Astronaut`, first it should be added into `AstronautService` service and then the `addAstronaut` mutation should be called with value of `id` provided as an argument which must be equal to the value in `AstronautService` service.

-Remember to add the `Extended Definitions` block from the generated schema of Dgraph GraphQL to the other GraphQL services schemas that are part of the gateway.
-This needs to be done otherwise the Apollo gateway will throw an error like `Custom directives must be implemented in every service.`

 Use the admin endpoint to query for the generated schema -

 ```graphql